Visit Coinbase Pro

 Coinbase Pro is one of the world’s most popular digital asset exchanges.
 U.S. customers residing in a supported state can deposit USD directly from their bank account via ACH transfers.

 You can also easily transfer funds from your Coinbase wallet to Coinbase Pro account instantly for free.
-Deposits to GDAX are unlimited, however withdrawals from Coinbase Pro are limited by your exchange withdrawal limit, which starts at $10,000/day.
+Deposits to Coinbase Pro are unlimited, however withdrawals are limited by your exchange withdrawal limit, which begins at $10,000/day.

 Coinbase Pro Transaction Fees